danielpeterson1/msBalance/README.md

 ## Overview

-msBalance is a an R package for analysis of balance responses in people with and without multiple sclerosis (MS)
+msBalance is a an R package for analysis of balance responses in people with and without multiple sclerosis (MS).
+The source data were created by Jessie Huisinga, Ph.D., and collected by Daniel Peterson, Ph.D.
+The analysis code was primarily developed by J. LUcas McKay, Ph.D., M.S.C.R.

+## Getting msBalance

-## Downloading from GitHub for development
+### Downloading from GitHub for development

 To work on the package for others to use: